 Not just any hot chocolate, Christmas hot chocolate!

 Whether you get one made at a local coffee shop or make one at home this should be a special hot chocolate with mini marshmallows and a little whip cream.

-Check out this gift set of hot chocolate bombs from Etsy
+Check out these yummy hot chocolate bombs from Etsy

 14. Make a Gingerbread House

 Toddlers aren’t going to make the prettiest house, but they will love the new experience and eating icing as they go.

 You can start with just gingerbread people and, as the years go by, get to the house.

 15. Get a New Family Ornament